 A physical exam may show fatty skin growths called xanthomas and cholesterol deposits in the eye (corneal arcus).

-The doctor will ask questions about your personal and family medical history.
+The health care provider will ask questions about your personal and family medical history.
 There may be:

 - A strong family history of familial hypercholesterolemia or early heart attacks